bhagyoday-j/Home-for-college-students/README.md

 ## 🧩 One-line Summary
 A real-time community-powered platform where people can **get or offer help in emergencies**, **find local job gigs**, and **report threats or injustice** — all in one place.

+🚧 **Project Status: In Progress**
+*This project is currently under active development.
+Some features may not be functional yet.
+Stay tuned for regular updates and feel free to contribute or give suggestions!*

 ---

 ## 🎯 Core Purpose